-Traditional packing mishaps range from minor problems, such as heading to a tropical island without your favourite bikini, to downright catastrophic, like finding you have left the country without your purse or medication.
+Traditional packing mishaps range from minor problems, such as heading to a tropical island without your favorite bikini, to downright catastrophic, like finding you have left the country without your purse or medication.
 However, most are avoidable.

 1. A travel pillow & blanket

 Whether you are traveling first class or economy, for 16 hours or 2, by plane, train, or in your new automobile, it’s always a good idea to get some rest during your travels so you can feel energized when you arrive at your destination.
 A comfortable pillow and warm blanket will help you on your way to the land of nod,, and in particular blow-up travel accessories can do the packing and storing these items even more straightforward too!

 Everyone will be carrying money on their travels, whether it’s a form of hard cash or credit cards.
 However, be careful you don’t become a prime suspect for thieves – don’t make it obvious!
 Don’t swing your purse around or leave your backpack unlocked while wandering aimlessly around the airport!
 Keep your money safe and hidden in a discreet pack or money belt; you can easily strap it to your stomach under all of your clothes, protecting your most prized possessions during your journey.

 3. Diary/Personal organizer

 Before you go on your big adventure, plan your trip and keep a note of it in a planner or notebook wallet.
 From the car dealers in Portsmouth, you want to stop in at on your way out to the multiple attractions you want to visit at your destination – every last detail.
 If you are traveling with a large group or family, creating a color-coded trip agenda may be useful in making sure you go to all the desired places, etc. This will help to make traveling the least stressful part of your journey.